-People in Florida and Virginia who are seeking license reinstatement often ask, “what’s the difference between SR22 FR44 insurance?”
-Only Florida and Virginia residents need to be concerned about this difference.
-These are the only states that have two separate certificates of financial responsibility for license reinstatement.
-In Florida and Virginia, an SR22 insurance certificate is required for non-alcohol related motor vehicle violations; an FR44 insurance certificate is required for DUI or DWI violations involving alcohol or drugs.
+Florida and Virginia residents who want to reinstate their license often ask, “what’s the difference between SR22 FR44 insurance?”
+These are the only states with two types of license reinstatement certificate.
+In Florida and Virginia, the SR22 insurance certificate is filed for non-alcohol related motor vehicle violations.
+The FR44 insurance certificate is filed for DUI or DWI violations.

-When you’re notified that you are eligible for a restricted license, you will contact your insurance provider (or another provider if yours does not offer high risk auto insurance) to purchase an SR22 or FR44 certificate.
-The certificate will be attached to your auto insurance policy and filed.
+When you’re eligible for a restricted license, you’ll need to contact your insurance provider to buy an SR22 or FR44 certificate.
+The certificate is attached to your auto insurance policy if you own a vehicle.
 If you don’t own a vehicle, the certificate is endorsed to a non-owner SR22 or FR44 insurance policy.
 If your insurance company doesn’t offer high risk insurance, UltraCar Insurance will be glad to help you with your Florida or Virginia filing.

 Why is there a difference between SR22 FR44 insurance?

-For more information regarding the difference between SR22 FR44 insurance in Florida and Virginia, see these pages on the states’ websites:
+Information concerning the difference between SR22 FR44 insurance in Florida and Virginia is available on the state DMV websites:

 - Florida DHSMV: Florida license suspension, revocation and reinstatement and Florida DUI administrative suspension laws.